The Missouri-Madison River Fund Grant Program, implemented through the

 public-private partnership among local government, state and federal agencies

 and licensee of the Project 2188 Hydroelectric Project, River Fund grant and

 NorthWestern Energy matching funds are awarded annually for qualifying projects.

-Since the first round of project awards for FY2007, the River Fund has provided more than $4.1 million in grant funding for public recreation.
-The licensee has provided nearly $2 million in matching funds.
-These funds, along with agency and partner contributions, have resulted in more than $8.6 million in public recreation enhancements in the Missouri-Madison corridor.
+Since the first round of project awards for FY2007, the River Fund has provided nearly $4.5 million in grant funding for public recreation.
+The licensee has provided more than $1.2 million in matching funds.
+These funds, along with agency and partner contributions, have resulted in more than $9 million in public recreation enhancements in the Missouri-Madison corridor.

-The Cumulative Funding Summary provides project summaries and funding details for all successful projects under the River Fund through FY2018.
+The Cumulative Funding Summary provides project summaries and funding details for all successful projects under the River Fund through FY2019.

 The links below provide access to information related to the River Fund grant program, including FY2020 project applications.
 The